Hieromon/AutoConnect/mkdocs/api.md

 void handleClient()
 ```

 Process the AutoConnect menu interface.
-The handleClient() function of the ESP8266WebServer/WebServer hosted by AutoConnect is also called from within AutoConnect and client requests contained in the user sketch handler are also handled.
+The handleClient() function of the ESP8266WebServer/WebServer hosted by AutoConnect is also called from within AutoConnect, and the client request handlers contained in the user sketch are also handled.

 #### handleRequest